nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 - 6c.
 The process of validating the WSDL or REST file was finished with a warning message.
     - 6c.1.
 System prompts the warning message from the validation process.
 “WSDL ('X') validation gave the following warnings: 'Y'.
 Do you want to continue? (where “X” is the URL of the WSDL or REST and “Y” is the message from the validation process).
+    - 6b.2.
+System logs the event “Add service description failed” to the audit log.
-    - 6c.2.
+    - 6c.3.
 SS administrator chooses to continue with adding the WSDL or REST.
 Use case continues from step 7.
         - 6c.2a.
 SS administrator selects to terminate the use case.

 - 6d.
 The address of the WSDL or REST validator program is incorrect and system was not able to run the validation program.